 By the end of the First World War, the communist movement in the United States had been virtually obliterated.
 Leading labor organizers and leftist politicians had been imprisoned or deported on charges of sedition and/or violating the Espionage Act of 1917.
 American capitalism was soon to enter a period of prolonged economic crisis, however, which precipitated a revival in radicalism.
 And although New Deal legislation succeeded in significantly curtailing communist activities in the country, the bourgeoisie were well aware of the dangers this newly class conscious proletariat posed.
 Enter Joseph McCarthy and the second American Red Scare.
 As always, fear was the strategy.
 This time, the ‘Godless Soviets’ were rapidly developing their economy and nuclear capacity and communist revolutions were igniting throughout the Third World.
 The United States was quickly becoming encircled by its enemies, secret operatives were subverting our democratic institutions domestically, and our lavish standard of living—never honestly communicated as having been achieved as a consequence of the United States becoming the leading manufacturing base following the Second World War, and secured by one of the most violent labor histories in the developed world—was being threatened by these hostile forces.
-The ensuing blacklists and mindless jingoism were enough to cause irreparable harm to American socialism.
+The ensuing blacklists and mindless jingoism were enough to cause immeasurable harm to American socialism.

-Given the immense success of these Red Scares, one cannot help but wonder why contemporary reactionary ideologues have decided that the cultural Marxist myth is necessary today.
-I suspect the impetus may be that many of them are concerned about the fading memory of past Red Scare campaigns and are becoming anxious about the growing instability of capitalism.
+Given what a remarkable success of these Red Scares were, one cannot help but wonder why contemporary reactionary ideologues have decided that the cultural Marxist myth is necessary today.
+I suspect the impetus may be that many of them are concerned about the fading memory of past Red Scare campaigns and they are becoming anxious about the growing instability of capitalism itself.
 The right-wing are also eager to attribute the increasingly vulgar and raunchy elements of our culture to something other than the mode of production they so cherish—lest they alienate their culturally conservative, working class electoral base—and who better to blame than their old foe Marxism?